metarank/metarank/doc/configuration/features/counters.md

   session, cart size and so on.
 * window_counter: when you need to time-frame all the events.
 Good for item popularities.

+Both counter types can be set to `interaction: impression` to count the synthetic `impression` events Metarank generates from clickthroughs (see [click models](../../click-models.md)).
+As `impression` is a [reserved interaction type](../../event-schema.md#reserved-interaction-type-impression), never send your own `type: impression` events: the counter will see both yours and the synthetic ones, counting each impression twice.

 ## Interaction counter

 Interaction counter is configured in a following way: